AY20201/college-app/README.md

 folder of this project is it's own page, with files in the /components folder containing smaller subcomponents or helper methods for the other files.

+## Deployment

+The app is currently deployed through a web build at [https://ay20201.github.io/college-app/].
+Efforts to fix a Google Auth login issue that prevents users from signing in is ongoing and should be completed soon.

 ## Installation

 First, install [Node.js](https://nodejs.org/en) on your computer.